NitishGadangi/Freemium-Music-App/README.md

 * Downloads page is still under development and will be released in next beta..

 ### What about next release?
-**I will develop the next release once this release reach 200+ downloads..
 * Will include online streaming feature with in the app.
 * Revamp the downloads page.
 * Make the app Smoother